Midnight000/MAD-paint/README.md

 * https://github.com/openai/guided-diffusion

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This software is freely available for non-profit non-commercial use, and may be redistributed under the conditions in [license](LICENSE).